Housing Element Update

 A General Plan is a long-term policy document that provides guidance for managing a City’s physical, social, and economic resources.
 It provides a basis for decisions that affect future growth and development.
 It also identifies the community’s shared vision for the future and addresses the unique characteristics and needs.
 Elements of the General Plan are different chapters that focus on specific topics.

 The City of Saratoga’s current Housing Element became effective in 2015 and must be updated by 2023.
-Following public review and consideration by the Planning Commission and City Council, the City must submit a draft of the Housing Element to California Department of Housing and Community Development (HCD) for its review.
+Following public review and consideration by the Planning Commission and City Council, the City must submit a draft of the Housing Element to the California Department of Housing and Community Development (HCD) for its review.
 The City must adopt the final Housing Element and submit it to HCD by January 2023.

 Regional Housing Needs Assessment (RHNA)